DJDanl/cpp-docs.pt-br/docs/standard-library/unordered-multimap-class.md

 ### <a name="remarks"></a>Comentários

-Depois de apagar quaisquer elementos `operator=` existentes em uma unordered_multimap, copia ou move o conteúdo da *direita para* o unordered_multimap.
+Depois de apagar quaisquer elementos existentes em uma unordered_multimap, o `operator=` copia ou move o conteúdo do *lado* para a unordered_multimap.

 ### <a name="example"></a>Exemplo